We spoke to Adrian (Adi) Capătă who leads the in-cabin sensing product line for DTS/XPERI

 User experience will be at the center of tomorrow’s automotive in-cabin.
 Today we see outstanding innovations presented as prototypes by various OEMs.
 Despite their best efforts to deploy state-of-the-art features that we find in other industries, I can’t shake the feeling that the average user is somehow reluctant to fully embrace or adopt them.
 It’s like something is missing.
 I think the core problem is the way we relate to the car.
 The car is a symbol of freedom, of financial independence.
 It gives you the freedom to go from A to B and symbolizes financial independence because it’s expensive.
 Despite custom seat covers, scented pine trees that hang from the mirror, or even interior tunning, the car’s interior somehow never managed to become more than the utilitarian place you need to be in to reach your destination.
 Your coffee shop, your salon, your local mall, and the cinema, often rank higher on your list of preferred spaces than the car’s interior, even though you might spend the same amount of time inside the car to get to those places.

 Our vision is to reposition the in-cabin space in the mind of the average user and transform the in-cabin space into a much desired “third place,” a place of refuge and extraordinary experiences.
 We have the technology and experience to make it happen.
-If you want to know how the in-cabin space can become the destination – not the way – and what is the connection between a “third place” and a “third space”, don’t miss my keynote at InCabin on March 17, from 2 pm.
+If you want to know how the in-cabin space can become the destination – not the way – and what is the connection between a “third place” and a “third space”.